trentfowler/tetris-simple-swing/README.md

-To do list, updated March 8, 2018:
+To do list, updated ~~March 8~~ March 11, 2018:
 - [X] Program skeleton and basic class structure
-- [ ] Collision detection
+- [X] Collision detection
 - [ ] Line clearing
-- [ ] Some kind of simple line clearing animation
+- [ ] Some kind of simple line clearing animation and visual tweaks
-- [ ] Different colors for pieces and visual tweaks
+- [X] Different colors for pieces
 - [ ] Clean up code.
 For sure need to implement Iterable for custom objs, eliminate redundant variables, consolidate any code that is repeated.
 Hopefully around 500 lines total code
 - [ ] Basic score keeping
 - [ ] Levels and increasing speed.
 Want to increase speed rapidly for short games since this is just a demo and not practical